TheSunGoddess/TheSunGoddess/README.md

 - 👀 I’m interested in ... all things Data.
 Data Analytics, Big Data, Machine Learning, AI, and can I add Product Mngmt.?
 - 🌱 I’m currently learning ...
 All of the above.
 From UC Berkeley.
 - 💞️ I’m looking to collaborate on ... networking in the Atlanta, Austin, and SoCal areas.
 - 📫 How to reach me ...
-Slack, LinkedIn, Instagram
+Slack, LinkedIn, Instagram @thismelissalife

 <!---
 TheSunGoddess/TheSunGoddess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.